andreamoleri/DataArchitecture/Relazione.md

 })
 ```

-After executing this query, the returned documents will contain laptops with quantities greater than or equal to 1
+After executing this query, the returned documents will contain iPhones with quantities greater than or equal to 1
 and prices greater than $800.
 In other words, the `$elemMatch` operator can be used to find all documents that
 contain the specified sub-document.